VenkateshL1921/Chatbot-Using-OpenAI-and-ChromaDB/README.md

-# Chatbot-Using-OpenAI-and-ChromaDB
+# QA-bot-Using-OpenAI-and-ChromaDB
-This repository consist of codebase for Chatbot using LLM and vector database
+This repository consist of codebase for QA bot using LLM and vector database

 ## Architecture